› University Rankings

 - Dermatology (10th)

-In addition to research and U.S. News and World Report charts, Case Western Reserve University has been rated 7th in the Washington Monthly College Guide (2011) and was recognized in The Princeton Review's Guide to 322 Green Colleges (2012).
+In addition to research and U.S. News and World Report charts, Case Western Reserve University has been rated 4th in the Washington Monthly‘s guide to colleges that contribute to the national good (2013) and was recognized in The Princeton Review‘s Guide to 322 Green Colleges (2012).